This article covers the following data field types:

-A percentage field is used to capture percentage values.
+The absolute value is also highlighted by showing it as a “progress bar”, allowing you to identify items requiring attention at a glance.
 Examples of a percentage field would include Planned Progress Percentage, Actual Progress Percentage and Variance Percentage.

 A programme list is a catalogue of all the programmes registered in the Programmes entity.
 The programme list field can be used on the Projects entity in order to assign projects to their respective programmes.